 5. Cooking Tips for the Weekend

 This is my favorite time-saver, I love to cook but don’t always have the time.
 On Wednesday or Thursday, I make a menu plan and shopping list.
 On Friday after work or during my lunch I shop for the ingredients I’ll need.
 I have a small fridge in my office to store any perishables.
-On Saturday morning I make a nice breakfast, plan out my strategy and tune in HGTV then start cooking.
+On Saturday morning I make a nice breakfast, plan out my strategy, and tune in HGTV then start cooking.

 6. Use Your Freezer

-I freeze leftover vegetable, soup stock, herbs to use for flavoring stews and soups.
+I freeze leftover vegetables, soup stock, herbs to use for flavoring stews and soups.
 Also, I always have frozen crushed garlic and basil which I buy from my local Trader Joes.
 Other time savers are fresh frozen berries and vanilla ice cream for a quick and easy dessert.
 Tubes of tomato paste and jars of “Better Than Stock” in vegetable and chicken flavors come in handy.

 7. Stock a Few Pantry Meals

 One of my favorite simple cooking tips is to keep canned tuna and salmon, rice, pasta, jarred Bruschetta and a few cans of diced tomatoes in the pantry and a variety of fresh frozen vegetable and fish or chicken in the freezer and you will always have a quick meal at your fingertips.

 8. Don’t Forget the Slow Cooker for Simple Meals